AdobeDocs/developer-distribute/src/pages/overview/guides/plugin_id.md

 # Get a Plugin ID

 Each marketplace listing should use a unique plugin ID that should match what is in your plugin package manifest file.
-You can get a unique plugin ID in any of the following three ways:
+You can obtain a unique plugin ID in any of the following three ways:

 ## Starting from the Adobe UXP Developer Tool (UDT)